-- Satisfactory completion of clinical experience as required by the school and the Council on Accreditation of Nurse Anesthesia Educational Programs.
+- Satisfactory completion of clinical experience as required by the School of Nurse Anesthesia and the Council on Accreditation of Nurse Anesthesia Educational Programs.

 - Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning Outcomes.

-- Completion of twenty-seven actual months in program.
+- Completion of twenty-seven actual months in program, exclusive of probationary time.